Ctenanthe: Planting, Growing, and Care

 Although relatively hardy, the Ctenanthe can be susceptible to certain parasitic attacks and diseases related to growing conditions.
 Regular monitoring and appropriate care can prevent these issues and preserve the beauty of its foliage.

-Most common parasites
+The most common parasites

 Frequent diseases

-Browning or drying leaves should prompt action
+Leaves turning brown or drying out should prompt action

-Propagation of Ctenanthe
+Propagation of the Ctenanthe

 Steps for propagation by dividing the clumps: